‘Sup?

 You were just sitting there in the bathtub, finishing up whatever war you’d set up between different factions of Happy Meal toys, and I was standing with my back to the space heater in my towel, shivering.
 A lot of that evening is a blur of guilt, but I do remember that you looked happy playing in the water, lips blue, curly hair wet and disheveled.
 So happy, in fact, that I had to ruin it.

 “Louie,” I most likely said.
 “Fill that cup up with water and dump it on the floor.”
 I was smooth, sly, convincing.
 You were naive, happy-go-lucky, easily convinced.
 You trusted me, your older sister, to teach you to do cool stuff and to invite you to partake only in safe activities.
 After all, I had taught you how to put on killer performances in the living room.
-I had taught you how to chew great wads of Big League Chew so you could look like an incredibly manly, nicotine-addicted baseball player with your friends.
+I had taught you how to chew wads of Big League Chew so you could look like a manly, nicotine-addicted baseball player with your friends.
 I had taught you how to expertly skip from couch cushion to couch cushion, avoiding crocodiles, quick sand, lava, and other hazards.
 So why should you be suspicious of this new activity?

 You happily grabbed the cup floating next to you, scooped up some gray water, and brought it to the edge of the tub.
 “Come on.
 Do it,” I urged.
 So you did.